 Like you, I often waste innumerable hours surfing the web.
-I regularly see sites without the proper legal documentation.
+I regularly see sites without proper legal documentation.
 Yes, I look at these things.
-Community sites tend to be the biggest offenders.
-With this in mind, let’s dig into why a community website must have terms of service are critical.
+And now you get to as well.
+Yes, let’s look at the 5 reasons forum terms of service are critical.
 Seriously.
 You could get sued into the stratosphere without proper terms.

-So, what legal issues does this site potentially face?
-A host of them and the terms of service would need to cover all of them.
+So, what legal issues does this forum potentially face?
+A host of them.
+The good news is your forum terms of service can cancel out most of them.

 What if someone uploads an image of their nudist family and there is a two-year-old in the picture?
 While most people would not consider this child porn, any number of law enforcement officials would assert as much.
 A child porn charge is the last thing anyone wants to face.

-Your terms can help prevent such a situation by requiring all members to be a certain age before signing up.
+Your forum terms of service can help prevent such a situation by requiring all members to be a certain age before signing up.
 One would also include strict prohibitions regarding the content members can upload.
 These prohibitions also need to be communicated to all members when they sign up in plain English.

 The federal government has issues with nudity.
 Most adult companies must comply with section 2257 of the United States Code.
 This section requires companies to maintain model releases for any individuals depicted in images.
 Does the law apply to images on a nudist site?
 It would be necessary to research the topic.
 If so, the information would need to be incorporated into the terms of service.